changcai94/changcai94.github.io/_pages/books.md

 collection: books
 ---

-> I've met amazing people in person and online who have been true inspiration for me.
-To pass on their kindness, I thought it might be helpful to document my own jounery, and perhaps someone else may find it useful.
->  \
 > Here is a collection of *trainings*, *books*, and *podcast* that I've attended, read, and listened to.
 I've grouped them by themes and add a bit of personal notes on my experience.
 Tranings are mostly related to academic research, but books and podcasts can go beyond that.

 > [!CAUTION]